Urban Dictionary defines a “situationship” as:

 “It’s a pseudo-relationship.
 A placebo masking itself as a relationship, but the reality is that it is not.”

-And the worst thing is this pseudo-relationship is now considered the new normal in modern romantic relationships.
+The worst thing is that this pseudo-relationship is now considered the new normal in modern romantic relationships.

 So to give it to you simply: a situationship is like your ordinary relationship, except that ironically it is not labeled as one.